Indifference pricing of pure endowments via BSDEs under partial information: Concluding remarks

+The authors are thankful to an anonymous referee for valuable suggestions that helped to improve the paper.
 The authors are members of the Gruppo Nazionale per l'Analisi Matematica, la Probabilit\`a e le loro Applicazioni (GNAMPA) of the Istituto Nazionale di Alta Matematica (INdAM) and the work was partially supported by the GNAMPA project number 2017/0000327.
-The third named author was supported by {\em Universit\`a degli Studi di Perugia - Fondo ricerca di base Esercizio 2015 - Project: Il problema della copertura di titoli derivati soggetti a rischio di credito in informazione parziale}.
+Part of this paper was written while the second-named author was affiliated with the School of Mathematics, University of Leeds, UK.
+The third-named author was supported by {\em Universit\`a degli Studi di Perugia - Fondo ricerca di base Esercizio 2015 - Project: Il problema della copertura di titoli derivati soggetti a rischio di credito in informazione parziale}.